 What is mochi?

 Traditional mochi is a plain, glutinous rice cake that becomes daifuku when it’s filled with sweet red bean paste.
-These Japanese daifuku aren't naturally sweet but transform into dessert with the right filling.
+These Japanese daifuku aren't naturally sweet but transform into dessert with the proper filling.
 Some chefs will add fruits, matcha tea, and even ice cream inside their mochi.

 Mochi Taste